Saravia159/Bootstrap-Assignment/README.md

 # User Story

 As a user, I want to create a web-page to change the color of the boxes individually and all together.
-In addition, being able to hide all boxes and individually.
+In addition, being able to hide boxes individually and all together.

 [GitHub repository](https://saravia159.github.io/Bootstrap-Assignment/)